-This piece was contributed by Hannah Allsop.
+This piece was contributed by Hannah Allsop and focuses on disassociation, panic disorder and suicidal thoughts.

 Disassociation, panic disorder, suicidal thoughts and how finding my purpose has made more waves to a cure than the thousands I’ve spent on therapy.